semmypurewal/BeginningJavaScript/08-objects/readme.md

 ### Mutating an Object

-Like arrays, we can _mutate_ objects by setting updating the values.
+Like arrays, we can _mutate_ objects by setting the values with an assignment.

+    person.name;
+    //=> "Semmy"

     person.name = "Heather";